cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ## Can't connect to proxy

-In order to troubleshoot issues with the connection to the proxy, navigate to the proxy server drectly in a browser on the device running CloudpilotEmu.
+In order to troubleshoot issues with the connection to the proxy, navigate to the proxy server directly in a browser on the device running CloudpilotEmu.
 In its default configuration the server runs on port 8667, so the corresponding URL is `https://<host>:8667` with `<host>` replaced with the hostname or IP of the machine running the server.